nrfconnect/sdk-nrf/samples/nrf9160/location/README.rst

 ===================

 The sample provides predefined configuration files for typical use cases.
-You can find the configuration files in the |sample path| directory.
+The configuration files are in the |sample path| directory.

 The following files are available: